 Finals.
-The semifinal matches start times will be conducted between 4 and 10 p.m. local time Thursday; the championship match will be conducted between noon and 9 p.m. local time Saturday.
+The semifinal matches start times will be conducted between 4 and 10 p.m. local time Thursday; the championship match will be conducted at 3 p.m. local time Sunday.
 Adjustments to match times may be necessary due to television coverage.
 Generally, the higher seeded team will play the second match; however, the committee will discuss the order with ESPN to determine if there are any circumstances that would indicate that a different order would be preferable.
 The order of matches will be confirmed the Sunday preceding the finals.